Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Geometric Algebra Software

-Learning GA needs good books or articles, but software for visualization and to learn the algorithms is also very valuable.
-Following an imcomplete list of software:
+Following an incomplete list of software to compute and visualize geometric algebra:

 |-|-|-|-|
 |name|developed, documented by|language, capabilities|